 .git which contains the history of changes.

 GitHub stores history as a sequence of changes to text, called commits.

-Here is an example of a commit, which revises the style guide in a QuantEcon repo.
+Here is an example of a commit, which modifies instructions on using an extension in these lecture notes.

 In particular, commits have the following features

 Note: It’s crucial to remember that what’s stored in a commit is only the actual changes you make to text.

 This is a key reason why git can store long and complicated histories without consuming massive amounts of memory.